Soumitra2003/Retail-Sales-Analysis-PowerBI/README.md

     *   A **"What-if" Parameter** was implemented to allow for dynamic sales forecasting, enabling users to see the potential impact of different growth percentages.

 3.  **Dashboard Development (Power BI)**:
-    *   A multi-page, interactive dashboard was designed to present the findings in an intuitive way.
+    *   An interactive dashboard was designed to present the findings in an intuitive way.
     *   Visuals included KPI cards, time-series line charts, bar charts for categorical analysis, and a KPI donut chart.
     *   Slicers and filters were added to allow for deep-dive analysis by region, product category, and date.